Caster/growing-glyphs/perf/trove-notes.md

     FINE    |  queue operations took 10,667 seconds (wall clock time, 15.718.087 timings) FINE    |  queue size was 3.582.380,938 on average and always between 1 and 4.800.366, over 15.718.087 measurements FINE    |  glyphs per cell was 0 on average and always between 0 and 0, over 61 measurements

+# Fewer merge events: big speedup!
+6,463 seconds

+    FINE    |  QuadTree has 81 nodes and height 6, having at most 500 glyphs per cell and cell size at least 0,001 FINE    |  created 37.203 events initially, for 7.754 glyphs FINE    |  created 111.636 events, handled 7.851 and discarded 37.853; 65.932 events were never considered FINE    |  → 96.174 out of cell events (98 handled, 35.634 discarded)
+    FINE    |  → 15.462 merge events (7.753 handled, 2.219 discarded)
+    FINE    |  QuadTree has 81 nodes and height 6 now FINE    |  clustering took 6,463 seconds (wall clock time) FINE    |  queue operations took 0,053 seconds (wall clock time, 157.340 timings) FINE    |  queue size was 60.557,506 on average and always between 1 and 96.935, over 157.340 measurements FINE    |  glyphs per cell was 0 on average and always between 0 and 0, over 61 measurements

+## at most 10.000 glyphs/cell (so, no QuadTree really...): 2,984 seconds

+    FINE    |  QuadTree has 1 nodes and height 0, having at most 10.000 glyphs per cell and cell size at least 0,001 FINE    |  created 7.753 events initially, for 7.754 glyphs FINE    |  created 15.505 events, handled 7.753 and discarded 3.247; 4.505 events were never considered FINE    |  → 0 out of cell events (0 handled, 0 discarded)
+    FINE    |  → 15.505 merge events (7.753 handled, 3.247 discarded)
+    FINE    |  QuadTree has 1 nodes and height 0 now FINE    |  clustering took 2,984 seconds (wall clock time) FINE    |  queue operations took 0,012 seconds (wall clock time, 26.505 timings) FINE    |  queue size was 5.610,292 on average and always between 1 and 7.753, over 26.505 measurements FINE    |  glyphs per cell was 0 on average and always between 0 and 0, over 1 measurements